The truly wireless Earin M-2 earbuds weren't vaporware after all

-Not only does Earin claim they're still the smallest and lightest earbuds on the market -- just 4 grams each, the same as Apple's AirPods -- they've now got the ability to summon Google's Assistant.
+Not only does Earin claim they're still the smallest and lightest earbuds on the market -- just 4 grams each, the same as Apple AirPods -- they've now got the ability to summon Google Assistant.
 Just long-press on the touchpad.

-Also, the company says they've got 4 hours of battery life (an hour more than originally promised), and give you a total of 14 hours when paired with their included magnetic charging and storage case.
+Also, the company says the earbuds get 4 hours of battery life (an hour more than originally promised), and give you a total of 14 hours when paired with the included magnetic charging and storage case.

-And get this: the company says you won't need to figure out which one's the left earbud and which the right one before putting them in your ears.
-They'll figure that out automatically thanks to their accelerometers.
+And get this: Earin says you won't need to figure out which one's the left earbud and which the right before putting them in your ears.
+They'll figure that out themselves automatically thanks to their accelerometers.

-Do they sound good and actually work well?
+Do the M-2s sound good and actually work well?
 We'll let you know when we try them.
 But they look pretty neat.

 Discuss: The truly wireless Earin M-2 earbuds weren't vaporware after all